 Licensing and Medical Fees

-Fees related to maintaining your professional status can be deductible.
-For flight attendants, this might include regular medical check-ups required to keep their certification.
+Fees related to maintaining your professional flight attendant status can be deductible.
+This includes regular medical check-ups required to keep your certification.

 Equipment